Struggling to string the Spanish words you know into a coherent phrase?

 Switch verb and subject.

-Add question marks and rising intonation.
+Add upside down question marks and rising intonation.

-An even easier way to make a question is simply to put question marks around a statement.
-So “Juan cocina” becomes “¿Juan cocina?”
+An even easier way to make a question is to simply put question marks around a statement.
+So Juan cocina becomes ¿Juan cocina?

 Add question tags.